5jt/dyalog-cookbook/manuscript/15-Windows-Registry.md

 * Key names are not localised into other languages, although values may be.

-## Data types
+## Datatypes

-These days the Windows Registry offers quite a range of data types, but most of the time you can manage with just these:
+These days the Windows Registry offers quite a range of datatypes, but most of the time you can manage with just these:

 REG_SZ
-: The string data type.
+: The string datatype.
 APLers call this a text vector.
 Both `WinReg` as well as `WinRegSimple` write text vectors as Unicode strings.

 REG_DWORD
 : A 32-bit number.